 Private and international schools in The Hague

 In Dutch international schools, the language of instruction is often English and a foreign or international curriculum is taught.
-These schools are partly funded by the Dutch Ministry of Education, which means that while they have greater flexibility when it comes to the curricula and teaching methods, they’re still required to meet the standards set by the Dutch Ministry of Education, Culture and Science.
+These schools are partly funded by the state, so, while they have greater flexibility when it comes to curricula and teaching methods, they’re still required to meet the standards set by the Dutch Ministry of Education, Culture and Science.
 While some tuition is charged, rates are generally affordable thanks to state subsidies.